FegelSamuel/UNIX-Bash-Notes/> Operator.md

 # > Operator
 ## Definition
-* This is redirection.
-Redirection sends the output of a given command to another file that isn't "haha terminal output."
+* This is output redirection.
+Output redirection sends the output of a given command to another file that isn't "haha terminal output."
 ## Syntax
 * [command] > [fileName]
 ## Example